• Skip to primary navigation

 If you don't want to eat them all at once, scoop the remaining dough into balls and store in an airtight container in the fridge (the dough is hard to scoop when cold).
 Cookies baked from chilled dough don't spread as much, yielding a thicker cookie.

-Variation: Coconut Pecan Oatmeal Cookies
+Variation: Coconut Raisin Pecan Oatmeal Cookies

 Nutritional values are based on one of twenty four cookies.